RoberT-1000/java/README.md

 # java
-/*
- * This repo is a collection of java exercises
+This repo is a collection of java exercises.
- */